 – Describe the implementation process.
 Who was involved?
 If this was for multiple sites, how was implementation coordinated?

-– How did the top management of your organization provide motivation or support?
+– How did the top management of your organization provide motivation or support for the EnMS implementation?

 – List key activities identified and implemented in the plan that improved energy performance